Edinburgh National Partnerships

 What is it?

-The Pleasance is working with five partner theatres across the UK to identify and support exceptional artists and companies local to them who want to take work to the Fringe.
+The Pleasance is working with four partner theatres across the UK to identify and support exceptional artists and companies local to them who want to take work to the Fringe.
 Each partner is a leading national producing house, with a commitment to supporting and developing new artists.
 This programme recognises the extraordinary work being created outside London, and hopes to provide tangible support to these companies to present at the Fringe.
 Together, we hope to make a substantial contribution to develop the next generation of leading theatre-makers and companies.

 In 2020 our partner organisations are: